-The Leon Katz Award for Teaching & Mentoring, a $1000 yearly award honoring the legacy of Dr. Leon Katz, will recognize an individual’s service to their mentees within the academic and professional fields.
-To commemorate the long-term, widespread influence Leon had on his students and colleagues, excellence will be measured by the impact mentors have within their communities.
+The Leon Katz Award for Teaching & Mentoring, a $1000 award honoring the legacy of Dr. Leon Katz, recognizes an individual’s service to their mentees within the academic and professional fields.
+To commemorate the long-term, widespread influence Leon had on his students and colleagues, excellence is measured by the impact mentors have within their communities.
 Eligible candidates may be, but are not limited to, college/university educators, freelance/resident dramaturgs, literary managers overseeing development programs, activists or literary agents.

 All applicants, with or without a membership to LMDA, are welcome to propose a nomination for themselves or someone else.
 There is no application fee.
 Forms and writing prompts to submit for the award will be available on the LMDA website under the “Grants and Awards” tab on January 23rd at 12:00 AM PST every year (this is also the beginning of the application period).
 Proposals should be sent to firstname.lastname@example.org and will be accepted until April 1st at 11:59pm PST.

 The recipient will be decided in mid-May by a panel, a month before the annual conference (June)—where the recipient will be announced.
 Feedback on your application may be provided, by request, after the recipient is announced.

 - Who are you nominating and why (up to 250 words)?

 - How has this person been a mentor (up to 250 words)?

 - How is their impact noticeable in the field (up to 250 words)?